Constant-Depth Clifford-Hierarchy Gates via Non-Abelian Surface Codes: Constant-Depth Clifford-Hierarchy Gates from Non-Abelian Stabilizer Codes

 Unlike qubit Pauli stabilizers, the stabilizer group $\cS_{D(D_4)}$ is non-Abelian, with non-trivial commutators as defined in (\ref{commutdef}).
 These are given by \be \ba \left[ A_{v}^{r}, A_{v}^{s} \right] &= (A_{v}^{r})^{-2} \cr \left[ A_{v}^{r}, S_{p_{NE}}^r \right] &= (S_{p_{NE}}^s)^{-2} \cr \left[ A_{v}^{s}, S_{p_{NE}}^r \right] &= (S_{p_{NE}}^r)^2\,. \ea\ee Here $p_{NE}$ is the plaquette in the North-East direction with respect to the vertex $v$.
 The code space is defined as the subspace of the Hilbert space that has $+1$ eigenvalue for all operators in $\cS_{D(D_4)}$, {as discussed in App. \ref{app:StabilizerComms}}.

-In terms of the qudit-qubit description, the stabilizer operators are Clifford.
-We will show in Sec. \ref{sec:Qubits} that the stabilizer group is comprised of 3-qubit Clifford operators, which is why we refer to this as a {\bf Clifford Stabilizer Code}. {We derive these operators and prove their commutation relations in App. \ref{app:StabilizerComms}.}
+\prx{In terms of the $\Z_4$-qudit and qubit description, the stabilizer operators are Clifford since they involve the operator $\cC$ which conjugates $\cX,\cZ$ to $\cX^\dagger,\cZ^\dagger$, recall \eqref{eq:Z4_X_Z_C}, and the Clifford $S$-gate on the qubit, in addition to the (generalized) Pauli operators $\cX,\cZ,X,Z$.} We will show in Sec. \ref{sec:Qubits} that in the 3-qubit description, the stabilizer group is comprised of 3-qubit Clifford operators, which is why we refer to this as a {\bf Clifford Stabilizer Code}. {We derive these operators and prove their commutation relations in App. \ref{app:StabilizerComms}.}